-MEDICAL BENEFITS Calendar Year Deductibles Individual Plan Deductibles Family Plan Deductibles In-Network Out-of-Network In-Network Out-of-Network Arkansas State Employees \$6,450 per individual not covered \$6,450 per individual not covered \$12,900 per family
+MEDICAL BENEFITS Calendar Year Deductibles Individual Plan Deductibles Family Plan Deductibles In-Network Out-of-Network In-Network Out-of-Network Arkansas State Employees \$6,450 per individual not covered \$6,450 per individual \$12,900 not covered Deductible Accumulation.

-Deductible Accumulation.
 This Plan has an embedded individual deductible, meaning that an individual enrolled in family coverage will never have to pay more than the individual deductible amount before the Plan begins to pay coinsurance for the individual.

-The Calendar Year Deductible is waived for the following Covered Charges:

-• In-Network Preventive Care Benefits
+The Calendar Year Deductible is waived for the following Covered Charges: In-Network Preventive Care Benefits

-MEDICAL BENEFITS, continued Annual Out-Of-Pocket Limits Individual Plan Out-of-Pocket Limits Family Plan Out-of-Pocket Limit In-Network Out-of-Network In-Network Out-of-Network Arkansas State Employees \$6,450 per individual not covered \$6,450 per individual not covered \$12,900 per family
+MEDICAL BENEFITS, continued Annual Out-Of-Pocket Limits Individual PlanFamily PlanOut-of-Pocket LimitsOut-of-Pocket Limit In-Network Out-of-Network In-Network Out-of-Network Arkansas State Employees \$6,450 per individual not covered \$6,450 per individual not covered \$12,900 per family